GitHub Copilot Prompt Engineering From Beginner to Expert in 2025

 What Is GitHub Copilot?

-GitHub Copilot (GHCP) is an AI-powered coding assistant built by GitHub.
+GitHub Copilot (GHCP) is an AI-powered coding assistant built by GitHub and OpenAI.

-You can think of it as a coding partner who has seen vast amounts of code and can suggest what to write next — whether it's a single line or a complete function.
+Think of it as a coding partner who has read millions of repositories and can suggest what to write next — whether it’s a single line or an entire module.

 How GitHub Copilot Works